BlockSigner/cove/site/content/english/identification.md

 {{< content text=center top=12 bottom=4 width=narrow >}}

 {{% markdown %}}
-## Electronic identity (e-ID)
+## Electronic identity (eID)
-People who log on to Skribble with a verified e-ID automatically activate QES or FES.
+People who log on to Skribble with a verified eID automatically activate QES or FES.
 {{% /markdown %}}

 {{< picture e-id-map 810 "Identification for the QES and the FES.
 Let us advise you and find the right identification solution for your company." >}}

 {{% markdown %}}
-A growing number of people in Europe have a validated electronic identity (e-ID).
-Skribble integrates these E-IDs.
+A growing number of people in Europe have a verified electronic identity (eID).
+Skribble integrates these eIDs.
 This means that millions of people can sign immediately with QES or FES without additional identification procedures.
 {{% /markdown %}}
 {{< /content >}}